-Back at the 1990s, the internet was frequently described as “a domain for those nerds”.
+Back in the 1990s, the internet was frequently described as “a domain for those nerds”.
 But sadly, that reference has been reiterated by a US White House official describing how cybersecurity is perceived now.
-There are over 3 million cyber attacks that occur online on any given day.
+There are over 3 million cyber-attacks that occur online on any given day.

 We’re setting a precedent for a stressful occasion by decreasing safety to all those”nerds”.
 Everyone who operates online or frequently “Googles” to get answers to all their questions.
 It is important to understand the internet and how cybersecurity threats come into play.

 With many cybersecurity myths hovering above, the haze about a sensible evaluation of the present situation is not likely to be eliminated quickly.
 Because of this, it’s quintessential for all of us to debunk such truths until we talk about the true dangers of working on the internet in 2019.

 Request a Free Consultation

 The cyber security myth Classifying business risk as only”cyber threat” will just undermine the gravity of this threat.
 In a much-viewed part in Forbes magazine, a reporter educates readers about how cyber threat encompasses intellectual property and the security of employees.
 More importantly how it requires equal attention from senior executives and management staff.

 Saying, “Oh, this would never happen to me”, which we will get into shortly is simply an ignorant statement.
 The internet is home to billions of users, one would only be being naive if they thought nobody would ever come after them.
 This happens to everyone.